Managing Tanium keys

 - From the Main menu, go to Administration > Management > Local Settings and click New Setting.

 - For the Setting Name, enter PKIDatabasePassword.

 - For the Setting Value, enter a password.

-- Set the Value Type to protected.
+- Set the Value Type to protected and click Save.

-As a best practice, store the password in a safe location.
+Store the password in a safe location.

 Change the encryption password

 After adding the PKIDatabasePassword setting, you can later change the password as follows: